jll63/yomm2/reference.in/static-object.md

+# YOMM2 static objects

 hrefs: static-object

 // <sub>/ ->home / ->reference </sub>

-entry: YOMM2 static objects

 YOMM2 uses instances of various classes to register user classes, methods, and method definitions.
 The constructors adds the object to an intrusive forward